Open topic with navigation

 Here are some examples of failure scenarios.

-The Minimally Redundant template provides data redundancy, meaning data is duplicated in two or more archive areas.
+A Minimally Redundant database provides data redundancy.
+This means that data is duplicated in two or more archive areas.
 It does this with two TEs and two SMs, typically running on two hosts, one TE/SM combination on each host.
 If one TE/SM combination is gracefully shut down, the database is still available via the other TE/SM combination.
 However, if there is an interruption in service of one of the hosts, the database will be left in the following state:

 ping-timeout) would cause the processes on the remaining host to shut down as well because they are also in a minority.